cysouw/diathesis/text/c13_zumInfinitive.md

 ### Governed prepositional subordination {#sec:zuminfinitive-subordination}

-Verbs with governed prepositions show many characteristics of a *Präpositions­In­fi­ni­tiv*.
+Verbs with governed prepositions show many characteristics of a *Präpositions­in­fi­ni­tiv*.
 However, they are classified here as a different kind of construction.
 By definition (see [@sec:prepositions-identifying-governed-prepositions]), governed prepositions allow for a biclausal subordinate paraphrase with *da(r)+Präposition, dass*, like with *reden über* 'to talk about' in [@next a].
 Alternatively, most such governed prepositions also allow for a similar construction with a subordinate *zu‑In­fi­ni­tiv* [@next b].
-As a third alternative only the infinitive can be used, leading to a construction very close to a *Präpositions­In­fi­ni­tiv* [@next c].
+As a third alternative only the infinitive can be used, leading to a construction very close to a *Präpositions­in­fi­ni­tiv* [@next c].

 ::: ex
 - Sein Vater redet darüber, dass Rauchen ungesund ist.